mmovsesyan/mgermovsisyan.github.io/README.md

 using the black and gray box method.
 Specifications, layouts, layout, functionality, API.
 Applied techniques design test Classes Equivalence and Boundary Values, pairwise testing, cross-browser testing, etc. I have a keen eye on the details and perseverance in successfully completing the work.
-I love the challenges of new technology, and I strive to overcome my own high-level goals.
+I love the challenges of new technology, and I strive to overcome my own high-level goals. <br>
-Knowledge of testing!
+Knowledge of testing! <br>
-Drawing up a mindmap project
+Drawing up a mindmap project <br>
-Drawing up block diagrams
+Drawing up block diagrams <br>
-Compiling test cases ans checklists
+Compiling test cases ans checklists <br>
-Application of test design techniques
+Application of test design techniques <br>
-Testing layout
+Testing layout <br>
-Testing documentation
+Testing documentation <br>
-Testing mobile applications Android Studio, adb Testing API Postman
+Testing mobile applications Android Studio, adb <br>
+Testing API Postman <br>
-Registration of bug reports Yandex.Tracker, Jira
+Registration of bug reports Yandex.Tracker, Jira <br>
-Work with logs through the console
+Work with logs through the console <br>
-Work with the database at the level of Join
+Work with the database at the level of Join <br>
 Basic work with .nix systems.
-REST architecture (Json, XML I distinguish on the fly) Software life cycle
+REST architecture (Json, XML I distinguish on the fly) <br>
+Software life cycle <br>

 ### :hammer_and_wrench: Languages and Tools :